QWTforGithub/T2LDM/README.md

   # please finsh the accelerate configuration according to the tips.
 ```

+### Problems with distributed training or generation

+This issue is most likely caused by insufficient memory.
+In distributed training, the file **_nuscenes_infos_10sweeps_description.pkl (9.33 GB)_** is loaded multiple times, which leads to excessive memory usage.
+In practice, the "semantic" field occupies most of the storage.

+To address this, you can split the "semantic" data into multiple .npy files and store only their file paths in the .pkl file.
+Then, modify dataset.py to load the semantic data on demand.

 ### Batch Size & Learning Rate
 For the setting of batch size:
 ```